Figma plugin

 Pushing your design changes

-Push reads the current Figma variable values, compares them to what is on the branch, and shows you a confirmation modal listing every change.
+Push reads your current Figma variable values, compares them to the branch, and shows a confirmation dialog listing every change.
+Each entry indicates whether a value changed, a scope changed, or both.
 Review the diff, add an optional commit message, and confirm.

-Push requires the Designer or Admin role.
-Developer accounts can only pull.
+Push requires the Designer or Admin role and a Pro plan or above.
+Developer accounts and Free plan users can only pull.

 Managing tokens in the plugin